 This scholarship will reimburse $800.00 to Virginia residents for ground school and/or flight training to become a private pilot or ground school and/or flight training to become a certified flight instructor (CFI) at a Virginia flight school.
 No other expenses will be reimbursed.
 The program is open to those who began flight training and/or ground school on or after July 1, 2021.
 Students must have a current FAA medical.

 ICON A-5 Introduction to Flight Program

 The ICON A-5 Introduction to Flight Program brings a light sport amphibian aircraft on a trailer to schools, career days, airports, community events, and other locations at no cost to the educational group.

 Students will learn about how aircraft fly and about aviation careers.
-They will be able to sit in the cockpit and learn about flight controls and the instrument panel.
-Some events may also include the opportunity to fly an aircraft simulator as well.
+Two students at a time will be able to sit in the cockpit and learn about flight controls and the instrument panel.

 The ICON A-5 has participated in programs for students from K-12 as well as university students and adult organizations.